Policy Development Guidance

 - Are expectations clear to the affected constituencies?

-- If individuals are required to comply, use terms such as “will” and “shall”/ avoid “should” to prevent ambiguity.
+- If individuals are required to comply, use terms such as “will” and “shall”/ avoid “should” or "may" to prevent ambiguity.

 Implementation and Communication